-3.13 Flagged areas on beaches
+3.10 Flagged areas on beaches

-3.13.1 The Harbourmaster, a Surf Life Saving New Zealand Patrol Captain, or an Enforcement Officer may, from time to time, subject to 3.13.4, set aside areas of beaches as flagged areas for the purposes of swimming and body boarding only.

-- 3.13.2 No person may carry out any activity other than the activities for which the area has been flagged.
-This shall not prevent Surf Lifesaving or other rescue services operating in this area in case of an emergency. - 3.13.3 The areas on which flagged areas signify swimming only areas are detailed in Part C of schedule 3. - 3.13.4 Flagged swimming areas on beaches shall consist of two red/yellow flags forming the area boundary.
+- 3.10.1 A Surf Life Saving New Zealand Patrol Captain, may, from time to time, subject to 3.10.4, set aside areas of beaches as flagged areas for the purposes of swimming and body boarding only. - 3.10.2 No person may carry out any activity other than the activities for which the area has been flagged.
+This shall not prevent Surf Lifesaving or other rescue services operating in this area in case of an emergency. - 3.10.3 The areas on which flagged areas signify swimming only areas are detailed in Part C of Schedule 3. - 3.10.4 Flagged swimming areas on beaches shall consist of two red/yellow flags forming the area boundary.
 These flags shall meet NZ Standard NZS8690:2003 5.1 Design of flags and 5.2 Use of flags.